-All the details about a selected note can be viewed by context-clicking on it.
-The dialog that pops up will also allow to modify all the properties of the selected note(s).
-Individual properties can also be modified more efficiently using the techniques described below.
+All details about selected notes can be viewed by context-clicking on them.
+The dialog that pops up also allows for the modification of all properties of the selected notes.
+Individual properties can also be modified more efficiently using the techniques described below:

 |Changing pitch values||

-↓ reduces the pitch of the selected notes.
+↓ lowers the pitch of the selected notes.

-If any of the selected notes are already at the maximum or minimum value, no changes will be made to any of the notes, to preserve relative pitches.
-This can be overrode with .
+If any of the selected notes are already at their minimum or maximum values, no changes will be made to any them, to preserve their relative pitches.
+This can be overridden with .
 The default shift distance is one semitone. alters this to one octave.